boxyhq/website/docs/directory-sync/faq.md

 ### Can I sync specific groups from Google Workspace?

 Not possible at the moment.
 Jackson syncs all the groups from Google Workspace.
 You have to filter the groups from your application's side.

+### How frequently does Microsoft Entra ID SCIM perform sync by default?

+Microsoft Entra ID automatically provisions and updates user accounts in an app based on things like user and group assignment.
+The sync happens at a regularly scheduled time interval, typically every 20-40 minutes.
+[Read More](https://learn.microsoft.com/en-us/entra/identity/app-provisioning/application-provisioning-when-will-provisioning-finish-specific-user#how-long-will-it-take-to-provision-users)